ethereum/go-ethereum/content/docs/developers/dapp-developer/mobile.md

 Account impAcc = ks.importKey(jsonAcc, "Export password", "Import password");
 ```

-*Although instances of `Account` can be used to access various information about specific
+Although instances of `Account` can be used to access various information about specific
 Ethereum accounts, they do not contain any sensitive data (such as passphrases or private
-keys), rather act solely as identifiers for client code and the keystore.*
+keys), rather they act solely as identifiers for client code and the keystore.

 ### Accounts on iOS (Swift 3)

 An Ethereum account on iOS is implemented by the `GethAccount` class from the `Geth`
 framework.
-Assuming we already have an instance of a `GethKeyStore` called `ks` from the
+Assuming an instance of a `GethKeyStore` called `ks` exists, all of the described
-previous section, we can easily execute all of the described lifecycle operations with a
-handful of function calls.
+lifecycle operations can be executed with a handful of function calls:

 ```swift
 // Create a new account with the specified encryption passphrase.